1. First Nations people have a unique voice and history that must be recognised in local government.

 6. A requirement that candidates’ political party memberships, if any, appear on the ballot paper, in the interests of transparency.

-7. The abolition of donations to Councillors and election candidates from property developers.
+7. The abolition of donations to Councillors and election candidates from property developers and gambling interests.

-18. To broaden the scope of differential rates that local councils can apply.
+19. To broaden the scope of differential rates and special rates schemes that local councils can apply.

 20. Removal of arbitrary or unfair regressive service, municipal and special charges.